VeriorPies/MineCloud/README.md

     - Type `sudo nano .ssh/authorized_keys` to edit.
 Copy and paste in the public key from the "Public key for pasting into OpenSSH authorized_keys" field as a new line and `ctrl+x` to save the file.
     - In `PuTTY Key Generator`, click "Save private key" to save your private key.
     - Your key pair is ready now!
-- Connect to your machine with WinSCP to edit the server files
+      > You can also use this key to SSH into your server with PuTTY client.
+##### Transferring files via SFTP using WinSCP
   - Before connecting, you will want to change the files' owner first.
 To do so:
       - In the EC2 terminal launched in previous steps.
 Run `sudo su` to become root user, and run `chown -R ec2-user:ec2-user /opt/minecloud/server` to change the owner of the server files to our WinSCP login user.
       - This is a workaround for our current user permission setup.
 We will further address this in future releases.
   - In the EC2 terminal, run `sudo systemctl stop minecloud.service` to pause the MineCloud system service
   - Open WinSCP, paste in the server IP, click "Advanced" => "SSH/Authentication" and select the private key.
   - Save and click "Login" to connect.
 Input "ec2-user" for the user name when prompted.
   - You are all set now!
 Navigate to `/opt/minecloud/server` and start editing the server and world files.
   - When done,  run `sudo /opt/minecloud/server/start_server.sh` to make sure the server can start properly and run `sudo systemctl start minecloud.service` to enable the MineCloud system service again.

 #### Step-by-Step Guide for Linux
 - In your EC2 dashboard, click on `Key pairs`, click `Create key pair` on the top right corner.